banerjek/marc-utils/README.md

 Whole tags are extracted, leading subfield marker (usually a) is stripped.
 The subfield delimiter (hex 1F) is left in all but first field.

 001 is output by default, and repeated fields are subdelimited with a semicolon.
+Use "ldr" to extract the leader.

 ## marcextract
 **Usage:** *Usage: marcextract [filename] [marcfield] '[regex_search_expression]' [idtag]*